SilentM/Play-Framework-Tutorial/README.md

-# play-java-starter-example
+# Play Framework Tutorial

-This is a starter application that shows how Play works.
-Please see the documentation at https://www.playframework.com/documentation/latest/Home for more details.
+Going through MVC design pattern in the Play Framework for Java

 ## Running